 -

-In Seneca - every Thursday from April to September, Ram Cat Alley is closed between 6:30 and 9 pm for Jazz on the Alley, which offers visitors live music and late shopping at the stores on the street.
+In Seneca - every Thursday from April to October, Ram Cat Alley is closed between 6:30 and 9 pm for Jazz on the Alley, which offers visitors live music and late shopping at the stores on the street.
 According to town legend, trains carrying produce for Main Street merchants were unloaded onto carts that were then wheeled the two blocks to the shops on Main.
 So many cats would gather around the carts piled high with meat and fish that one clever wag once quipped: "You couldn't ram another cat into the alley."
 Main Street was officially renamed Ram Cat Alley in the mid-1990s.
 Music plays from 7-9pm.
-April through October
+April through October.
+A newly added Happy Hour performance from 5:30-6:30p showcases local talents.

 In Greenville - Downtown Alive kicks off the weekend every Thursday night with music at NOMA Square on Main Street.
 Check out who's playing here.
 (March-August)(5:30-8:30pm)